Booting Turris Omnia from mSATA SSD⚓︎

 now:cfdisk /dev/sda

-- If no partition table exists it asks for a new one (its type should be
+- If no partition table exists, it asks for a new one (partition table

 - Create a new primary partition.
 Its size must be at least the same as the original (eMMC) partition has (see above).
 Mark this partition as bootable.